Join us on Facebook and keep up to date with all the news

 - UKElite will manage all tryout sessions.
 Only players will be permitted in the tryout area.
 All parents must remain beyond the registration table and must not interfere during the tryout.
 Players will be instructed to bring their water with them to be used during water breaks.

-- Tryouts will begin Tuesday, May 23rd and conclude Thursday, June 3rd.
-The schedule can be found via the link in the margin.
+- Tryouts will begin Monday, May 14th 2018 and conclude Thursday, May 24th.
+The complete schedule can be found via the link in the margin.
 It is strongly encouraged that registrants attend TWO tryout sessions.
-If you are unable to attend TWO sessions, please contact Craig Barclay at firstname.lastname@example.org.
+If you are unable to attend TWO sessions, please contact Scott Hunter at firstname.lastname@example.org.

 "Birth Year" Programs: